k-abai/Abai-Mag/README.md

 synth_mp(pdyn=2.5, bx=0.0, by=0.0, bz=-5.0, vx=-400, vy=0.0, vz=0.0, tilt=0.0)
 print(result)
 ```

+### Importance

+The uniqueness of this research lies in the dynamic nature of the magnetopause.
+Unlike most existing models that rely heavily on theoretical formulations, this study introduces a data-driven approach trained exclusively on empirical observations focused on the r[re] position influenced by solar wind conditions.
+While it focuses specifically on the dayside magnetopause, the model offers a fresh perspective by capturing variability and interactions, contributing a novel and practical viewpoint to magnetopause modeling.

 ## Jupyter Lab Demo

-A short demonstration notebook is available in `notebooks/synth_mp_demo.ipynb`.
+A short demonstration notebook is available in `analysis.ipynb`.
 To explore the synthetic magnetopause interactively, install JupyterLab and
 launch it from the repository root: